Tips for Goal-Setting

 7. Be flexible.
 Abandon goals that don’t serve you well.

-I really liked Stacy Kim’s seven rules she stated for women to meet their goals.
 Being on the right track with setting realistic goals for yourself will allow you to be on your way to living a more confident and structured lifestyle.
-Goal-setting has allowed me to better my life by simply encouraging me to dream big and to set myself up to reach my upmost potential.
+Goal-setting can help you to better your life by encouraging you to dream big and set yourself up to reach your upmost potential.

 Specific goals help aid in the direction you want to go and end up in.